GEORGE THOROGOOD (GENTLY) DESTROYS THE GRAMMY MUSEUM

 DECEMBER 2023 BOOGIE PEOPLE FAN OF THE MONTH

-Congratulations to the Boogie People Fan of the Month for September 2023, Matt F!
-Learn more about Matt below!
+Congratulations to the Boogie People Fan of the Month for December 2023, Tom F!
+Learn more about Tom below!

-What is your favorite George Thorogood song: All of them
+What is your favorite George Thorogood song: Born to Be Bad

 Want a chance to be featured as the Boogie People Fan of the Month?
 Join NOW!